genesisneo/project-hermes/README.md

 # Project Hermes
-Used for creating First Screen (1Screen) LPP landing page.
+Used for creating [First Screen](http://1screen.com/) LPP landing page.

 ## How to setup:
 ------